-Mason and Smith stated that women's empowerment absolutely imposes that in all human societies the men commands women, or to be further specific, males control at least small segment of the women of their societal strata, especially of their families and households.
-In this outlook, women are a 'class' in the gender stratification structure, a system that is controlled by common values and norms.
+Mason and Smith (2003) stated that women's empowerment absolutely imposes that in all the human societies, men commands women, or to be further specific, males control at least small segment of the women of their societal strata, especially of their families and households.
+In this outlook, women are a "class" in the gender stratification structure, a system that is controlled by common values and norms.
 Girls and women comprise 3/5 of the poor among the world.
-The rate of poverty is high and is poorer than that of males as evident gender disparities in education, jobs and decision-making power exists.
-Women are still mostly isolated into occupations that are less paid than those typically taken by

-^{} Zia Ullah Akhunzada, Department of Social Work & Sociology, Kohat University of Science & Technology, Kohat men.3 Chodorow4 states that women are less healthy, nourished and are more helpless than men.
+The rate of poverty is high and is poorer than that of males as evident gender disparities in education, jobs and decision-making power exists (Siddiqui and Nasir, n.d).
+Women are still mostly isolated into occupations that are less paid than those typically taken by men (Narasaiah, 2004).
+Chodorow (1978) states that women are less healthy, nourished and are more helpless than men.
 The patriarchal nature of societal structure in Pakistan provides women less likelihood to get hold of land, low level of legal support for justice and little opportunities for political participation.
-They have to surpass a number of sociocultural barriers in order to work for money.
+They have to surpass a number of socio-cultural barriers in order to work for money.
 They are considered as tool of delivering kids, looking after members of family and giving them passionate happiness.
 Women do hardly have time to think about themselves.
 They have lost their individuality while fulfilling their responsibilities.
-In usual time, majority of the women don't have their own goals rather they react to the demands and want of others.
-Additionally, their literacy ratio significantly indicates that investment in human capacities inclines toward males over women.5 Pakistan has the lowest literacy rate of 49.9% among the South Asian countries.
-In Pakistan the women literacy ratio is 35.2% which steps down to 25% in villages while 55% enrollments in girls school has dropped to 25%.6 The socioeconomic empowerment of Pakistani women is vet to achieve a satisfactory level, stated by Global Gender Gap Report 2007.
+In usual time, majority of the women don't have their own goals rather they react to the demands and needs of others.
+Additionally, their literacy ratio significantly indicates that investment in human capacities inclines toward males over women (Skalli, 2001).
+Pakistan has the lowest literacy rate of 49.9% among the South Asian countries.
+In Pakistan the women literacy ratio is 35.2% which steps down to 25% in villages while 55% enrolment in girl's school has dropped to 25% (Latif, 2009).
+The socio-economic empowerment of Pakistani women is yet to achieve a satisfactory level, stated by Global Gender Gap Report 2007 (Augusto & Saadia, 2005).